-- 26.1.1 Zone Purpose Statements - 26.1.1.1 To provide for the sustainable use or development of resources for agriculture, aquaculture, forestry, mining and other primary industries, including opportunities for resource processing. - 26.1.1.2 To provide for other use or development that does not constrain or conflict with resource development uses. - 26.1.1.3 To provide for non-agricultural use or development, such as recreation, conservation, tourism and retailing, where it supports existing agriculture, aquaculture, forestry, mining and other primary industries. - 26.1.1.4 To allow for residential and other uses not necessary to support agriculture, aquaculture and other primary industries provided that such uses do not: - (a) fetter existing or potential rural resource use and development on other land;
+- 26.1.1 Zone Purpose Statements - 26.1.1.1 To provide for the sustainable use or development of resources for agriculture, aquaculture, forestry, mining and other primary industries, including opportunities for resource processing. - 26.1.1.2 To provide for other use or development that does not constrain or conflict with resource development uses. - 26.1.1.3 To provide for non-agricultural use or development, such as recreation, conservation, tourism and retailing, where it supports existing agriculture, aquaculture, forestry, mining and other primary industries. - 26.1.1.4 To allow for residential and other uses not necessary to support agriculture, aquaculture and other primary industries provided that such uses do not:

-- (b) add to the need to provide services or infrastructure or to upgrade existing infrastructure; - (c) contribute to the incremental loss of productive rural resources. - 26.1.1.5 To provide for protection of rural land so future resource development opportunities are no lost. - 26.1.2 Local Area Objectives
+- (a) fetter existing or potential rural resource use and development on other land; - (b) add to the need to provide services or infrastructure or to upgrade existing infrastructure; - (c) contribute to the incremental loss of productive rural resources. - 26.1.1.5 To provide for protection of rural land so future resource development opportunities are no lost. - 26.1.1.6 To provide for opportunities for economic development that is compatible with agricultural and timber harvesting activities, environmental and landscape values, - 26.1.2 Local Area Objectives